Cook Islands Trust vs. Singapore Trust

 Under Section 13B of the Cook Islands ITA, a creditor must prove beyond a reasonable doubt that the settlor transferred assets with intent to defraud that specific creditor.
 This is the same standard used in criminal prosecutions.
 The creditor must also have been a creditor at the time of the transfer.
 Future creditors who did not exist when assets entered the trust have no standing.
 The statute of limitations is one year from when the cause of action accrued or two years after the transfer, whichever expires first.

-The practical difference: a physician who funds a Cook Islands trust three years before a malpractice judgment is almost certainly beyond the statute of limitations and faces a beyond-reasonable-doubt standard.
+A physician who funds a Cook Islands trust three years before a malpractice judgment is almost certainly beyond the statute of limitations and faces a beyond-reasonable-doubt standard.
 The same physician with a Singapore trust faces a five-year clawback window and a civil standard that is far easier for the creditor to meet.

 Trustee Infrastructure

 The tradeoff is specialization versus scale.
 A Cook Islands trustee knows how to defend a trust under the ITA.
 A Singapore trustee knows how to manage a $50 million multi-currency investment portfolio across Asian markets.
-Each competency corresponds to a different planning objective.

 Tax Treatment for U.S. Persons